 Back to School during COVID: The Case for Limiting EdTech (for early childhood educators)

-As part of our series on EdTech and the back to school season, experts Dr. Nancy Carlsson-Paige and Dr. Denisha Jones of Defending the Early Years explore how educators can manage outside pressures to provide screen-based curricula.
+As part of our Action Network Live! series on EdTech and the back to school season, early childhood education experts Dr. Nancy Carlsson-Paige and Dr. Denisha Jones of Defending the Early Years explore how educators can manage outside pressures to provide screen-based curricula.
 With child development at the forefront, Nancy and Denisha offer fresh practical and promising solutions for engaging with families, using technology appropriately, and making sure children get the hands-on play they need to learn and thrive.

 Like this resource?
 Then join us!
 Become a member of the Children's Screen Time Action Network.
 Membership is free.